-Each season offers something different at ICF.
+Each season offers something different.
 Spring flowers and dramatic threat displays from the cranes greet our early season visitors.
 Summer treats visitors to an explosion of color in our exhibits and on our prairie.
 Autumn colors are spectacular on our site and all over south-central Wisconsin.

 When is the best time of day to visit in order to avoid crowds?

-ICF hosts approximately 8,000 school children each year.
-During the months of April, May and early June, please consider visiting us in the afternoon or on the weekends if you would prefer to avoid large school groups.
+We host approximately 8,000 school children each year.
+During the months of April, May, and early June, please consider visiting us in the afternoon or on the weekends if you would prefer to avoid large school groups.

 Do you have any wheelchairs available?

 We have several wheelchairs and individual motorized scooters available on a first-come-first-serve basis.

 There are no lockers or storage areas on the site.

 Do you have baby changing facilities on site?

 Baby changing facilities are available in the Cudahy Visitor Center’s restrooms.

 Can I feed the cranes?